Tell Governor Northam

 Create Jobs for Virginians

-Virginia residents deserve the first chance at local construction contracts, yet government-mandated PLAs would take away opportunities from 97% of Virginia’s construction workforce.
-Hiring locally supports our state’s economy, feeds our families and helps our communities thrive.
-Let’s build a more beautiful Commonwealth with Virginians—not out-of-state contractors and workers.
+Virginia residents deserve the first chance at local construction contracts, yet government-mandated project labor agreements would take away opportunities from 95% of Virginia’s construction workforce who choose not to join a union.
+Hiring locally supports our state’s economy, feeds our families, and helps our communities thrive.
+Let’s build a more beautiful commonwealth with Virginians—not out-of-state contractors and workers.

 Support Small, Women, and Minority Businesses

 Steering taxpayer-funded contracts to large, out-of-state contractors takes opportunities away from local small business and their employees.
-Government-mandated PLAs and prevailing wage requirements hurt these entrepreneurs and stifle local competition.
+Government-mandated project labor agreements and prevailing wage requirements hurt these entrepreneurs and stifle local competition.
 We have the power to support small, women and minority contractors, but only if we give local projects to local businesses.

 Save Taxpayers Money